 - Service penetration strategy: Every pipe, cable, and duct passing through the air barrier must be sealed.
 Design service zones that minimise penetrations

-- MVHR integration: At 3 m³/(h·m²), mechanical ventilation with heat recovery is essential for indoor air quality.
+- MVHR integration: The notional dwelling pairs its airtightness with dMEV; designs going tighter than 4 m³/(h·m²) increasingly rely on mechanical ventilation with heat recovery for indoor air quality.
 Duct routes and unit location must be planned from the design stage

 How SAP and HEM Differ for Design Decisions